DCC-EX/dcc-ex.github.io/docs/advanced-setup/IBT_2-motor-board-setup.rst

 Please do the following to ensure you won't damage the Arduino, your layout, or yourself:

-* Test your board to see what voltage it reports for 2 or 3 different currents and extrapolate to make sure that at your requred current, example 5A, that this does not produce more than 5V output.
+* Test your board to see what voltage it reports for 2 or 3 different currents and extrapolate to make sure that at your requred current, example 5A, this does not produce more than 5V output.
 * Use a 5V zener diode and current limiting resistor.
 This would normally be a 270 Ohm resistor.
 * Check your board for at least 2 resistors that are labeled "103", you will need a magnifier or to take a picture with your phone and zoom in.
 103 = 10k (10 followed by 3 zeros).
 When we tied the two CS outputs together, that gives us 5k of resistance from which to measure a voltage drop and convert that to current.
 * Put a 5A fuse on each output leg going to your track.

 The spec sheet of the BTS7960B states that the "expected" (aka nominal) value expected for the ratio of output current to the current reported at the current sense is 8500 to 1.
 That means if you have 1 Amp of output current you will get .176 mA of current at the CS pin.
 If we appy that through our 5k or resistance (V = I*R) we would see .588 Volts at the output connected to our Arduino analog pin.
 Since the response is linear, we get .588 Amps per Volt.
 If we have 3A of current to the track, we would have 1.75V.
 And for 5 Amps, the voltage would be 2.94V.
 So far, so good, BUT, the tolerance and difference between what is "expected" and what will pass as "acceptable" is huge.
 The 8500 ratio we expect can be as low as 3000 and has high as 14,000!
 This translates at 3A to be anywhere from 1V to 5V.
 But what happens at 5A on one of these boards?
 The answer is that you could have as much as 8.33V connect to your Arduino!
 In other words, **You could destroy the analog input pin on your Arduino**.

+***TODO: organize the above and add pictures***

 ..
 WARNING:: If you are going to use more than 3 Amps, you should add a 10k current sense resistor and a 5V Zener diode protection circuit.
 This would give you .392 Volts per Amp and will require a small change to your sketch to adjust your current conversion factor.
 A 2.2k resistor would allow you to measure up to 10A, but the larger the current range the less sensitivity and accuracy you can get.
 Besides, we should use boosters and power districts if we need more than 5 Amps, right? ;)